Table of Contents

 Aluminium dome roof Aboveground Storage Tanks (AST) are used globally today.
 Although it dates back almost a century, the reasons for their use of petroleum tanks evolved over the past 40 years.

-The first Aluminum Dome was installed for a water storage tank in 1968, for a wastewater tank in 1969, and a petroleum tank in 1977 all by the same company.
-It was only in 1989, that API produced API 650 Annex G: “Structurally-Supported Aluminum Dome Roofs.”
+The same company installed the first aluminium dome in 1968 for a water storage tank, in 1969 for a wastewater tank, and in 1977 for a petroleum tank.
+It was only in 1989 that API produced API 650 Annex G: “Structurally-Supported Aluminum Dome Roofs.”

-The initial purpose of the Aluminum Dome Roof Tanks (ADRTs) for petroleum in the US were as weather covers to keep snow and ice off the decks of external floating roofs (EFRs).
-Other reasons were for the strength-to-span-ratio and their lightweight that made it very desirable to use and retrofit existing tanks.
+The initial purpose of Aluminum Dome Roof Tanks (ADRTs) for petroleum in the US was as weather covers to keep snow and ice off the decks of external floating roofs (EFRs).
+Other reasons were their strength-to-span ratio and lightweight, which made it very desirable to use and retrofit existing tanks.

-An example of this is in the early 1960s, when Colonial, a tank farm owner in the US only had steel EFR’s in their tank farms.
-By 1978 they had evaluated several roof replacement options and decided on ADRT with an aluminum internal floating roofs (IFRS) deck.
-This was adopted as the company’s standard roof design for roof replacements and new tanks.
+An example is in the early 1960s, when Colonial, a tank farm owner in the US, only had steel EFRs in its tank farms.
+By 1978, they had evaluated several roof replacement options and decided on ADRT with an aluminium internal floating roofs (IFRS) deck.
+This was adopted as the company’s standard roof design for replacements and new tanks.

 By 1980, some tank owners began to cover tanks, replacing EFRs with lower-profile internal floating roofs (IFRS).
-This increased the working capacity, reduced emissions, reduce product vapor loss due to evaporation, and stopped the wind-induced VOCs associated with an EFR due to design.
-Studies proofed that the ADRT was identified to improve fire safety, and over 70 percent of large diameter AST fires occur with EFRs.
+This increased the working capacity, reduced emissions, reduced product vapour loss due to evaporation, and stopped the wind-induced VOCs associated with an EFR due to design.
+Studies proved that the ADRT was identified to improve fire safety, and over 70 per cent of large-diameter AST fires occur with EFRs.
 While writing this document, a fire broke out on 22 May 2020 and damaged a crude oil AST with an EFR in Hengyuan Refining Company in Berhad, Port Dickson, Malaysia.

-ADRTs are structurally supported and it avoids Internal steel roof pillars or columns and thus avoids column penetrations, corrosion, and coating cost associated with steel roofs.
-AST operators reported lower internal tank temperature with tanks fitted with geodesic domes thus reduces product evaporation due to lower product temperature.
+ADRTs are structurally supported and avoid internal steel roof pillars or columns, thus avoiding column penetrations, corrosion, and coating costs associated with steel roofs.
+AST operators reported lower internal tank temperature with tanks fitted with geodesic domes, thus reducing product evaporation due to lower product temperature.
 By 1982, geodesic dome installations spread south to Brownsville, Texas.
 By 1985, gasoline additives and water disposal drove more conversion of EFRTs to domed EFRs or replacement of EFR with IFR altogether and retrofit it with a geodesic dome.

 API MPMS 19.4 includes thermal research information in Annex I and a table comparing superior reflective properties for mill-finish aluminium versus steel-painted white (or other colours).

-In the US, the states and local jurisdictions issue air permits, the goal is to further reduce VOCs.
-Considering wind reduction factors alone, before thermal benefits from high reflectivity and low emissivity of aluminum, to reduce emissions inventory, the South Coast Air Quality District of Southern California in 2001 issued SCAMD Rule 1178.
-It states that the vapors around stored product storage tanks must be contained and regulated, and it considers the aluminum geodesic dome as the ‘perfect’ solution, thus requiring the conversion of EFR tanks to domed ASTs.
+In the US, the states and local jurisdictions issue air permits, and the goal is to reduce VOCs further.
+Considering wind reduction factors alone, before thermal benefits from high reflectivity and low emissivity of aluminium, the South Coast Air Quality District of Southern California 2001 issued SCAMD Rule 1178 to reduce emissions inventory.
+It states that the vapours around stored product storage tanks must be contained and regulated, and it considers the aluminium geodesic dome as the ‘perfect’ solution, thus requiring the conversion of EFR tanks to domed ASTs.

-Initially, the factors that drove the industry to cover the tanks were due to snow and rain and possible sandstorms conditions.
-However, an additional benefit resulted in reduced vapor loss and lower product temperatures and lower emissions.
-Currently, lower VOCs and clean air requirements are the driving force behind improving the ADRTs.
+Initially, the industry covered the tanks due to snow, rain, and possible sandstorms.
+However, reduced vapour loss, lower product temperatures, and lower emissions are additional benefits.
+Lower VOCs and clean air requirements are the driving forces behind improving the ADRTs.

-Overall, the Genuity, engineering, and design of the geodesic dome and benefits it brought to the tank industry as a long-term asset was so timely.
-So now let us dive deeper into the theory behind the Geodesic Dome.
+Overall, the geodesic dome’s genius, engineering, and design, as well as its benefits to the tank industry as a long-term asset, were timely.
+So now, let us dive deeper into the theory behind the Geodesic Dome.

 3 Geodesic Domes Design Theory Explained